mokhtarabadi/meuse/README.md

 ### 🔒 **Fully Private Option** (Recommended)

-Our new **self-hosted private Git** option keeps all your crate metadata completely private on your server:
+Our **self-hosted private Git** option keeps all your crate metadata completely private on your server:

 ✅ **No external dependencies** - everything runs on your server
 ✅ **Completely private** - metadata never leaves your infrastructure
 ✅ **Standard Git protocol** - works with all Cargo clients
-✅ **Automatic setup** - one script configures everything
+✅ **Automatic setup** - one script configures everything ✅ **Git permissions fixed** - No more container ownership issues

 ### One-Command Setup